RichTGale/pi-stuff/README.md

   </li>
   <li>

-  You can try this for raspberry pi 5 but I wouldn't install retropi with some of the other stuff because retropi kind of takes over the pi.<br />
+  You can try this for raspberry pi 5.<br />
   The script will ask what you want to install... :<br />

   ```